 Omega-3 fatty acids may also slow down the growth of plaques in the arteries and internal organs and reduce inflammation throughout the body.
 American Health Association recommends taking 8 ounces a week for healthy level of fats in human body.
 Overeating of fatty fish may increase your weight.

 Olives to Burn Belly Fat

 The biggest worry of fat is about health is heart attack.
-When cholesterol, blood vessels are damage and fat builds up in arteries, possibly leading to a heart attack.
+When cholesterol, blood vessels are damage and fat builds up in arteries, possibly leading to a heart attack and enlarged heart.
 Olives impede this oxidation of cholesterol, thereby helping to prevent heart disease.
-Olives do contain fat, but it’s the healthy monounsaturated kind, which has been found to shrink the risk of atherosclerosis and increase good cholesterol.
+It do contain fat, but it’s the healthy monounsaturated kind, which has been found to shrink the risk of atherosclerosis and increase good cholesterol.

 Olives and olive oil are a rich source of healthy monounsaturated fats.
 Healthy fats are essential to your good health, and should contribute approximately 30 percent of the calories to your diet.
 Daily eating 3 to 4 olives best to maintain healthy fats and also help to burn bad fats.

 Dry Fruits and Nuts to Burn Belly Fat